-In Nebraska, assault in the first degree consists of intentionally or knowingly causing physical injury to another and is a Class II felony.
-(Neb.
-Stat.
-Rev. Ann. §28.308.)
+In Nebraska, assault in the first degree consists of intentionally or knowingly causing serious bodily injury to another, and it is a Class II felony.
 Nebraska singles out other assaults for specific punishment, as explained below.

 Someone acts knowingly or intentionally when they intend to do an act and intend the consequence.
 For example, extending one’s foot in the pathway of a walking person in order to trip him is a knowing and intentional act; but losing one’s balance and falling, thereby causing the person behind you to fall also, is not.